vagamens/cs290/Final Project/app/shakespeare/static/playSections/Act I.md

 **Olivia**:	Come to what is important in't: I forgive you the praise.

-**Viola**:	Alas, I took great pains to study it, and 'tis poetical.
+**Cesario**:	Alas, I took great pains to study it, and 'tis poetical.

 **Olivia**:	It is the more like to be feigned: I pray you,
 			keep it in.
 I heard you were saucy at my gates,